wil3/gymfc/README.md

 docker build  -f Dockerfile-demo . -t gymfc:demo
 ```
 This will take a while as it compiles mesa drivers, gazebo and dart.
 It is recommended to give Docker a large part of the host's resources.
-All all incoming connections to xquartz:
+All incoming connections will forward to xquartz:

 ```
 xhost +